MaciejDanko/hopit/README.md

 for helping to estimate their biases.
-Specifically, the package provides the function to fit a generalized ordered probit model that regresses original self-reported status measures on two sets of independent variables (King et al. 2004; Jurges 2007; Oksuzyan et al. 2019). included in the regression are individual statuses and characteristics that are directly related to the self-reported variable.
+Specifically, the package provides the function to fit a generalized ordered probit model that regresses original self-reported status measures on two sets of independent variables (King et al. 2004; Jurges 2007; Oksuzyan et al. 2019).
+The first set of variables (e.g., health variables) included in the regression are individual statuses and characteristics that are directly related to the self-reported variable.
 In the case of self-reported health, these could be chronic conditions, mobility level, difficulties with daily activities, performance on grip strength tests, anthropometric measures, and lifestyle behaviors.
 The second set of independent variables (threshold variables) is used to model cut-points between adjacent self-reported response categories as functions of